 The Morning Calm

 Acid-laced coffee.
 Tawdry imitation 60’s décor.
-Indian music drifting down from worn-out ceiling speakers.
+Indian music drifts down from worn-out ceiling speakers.
 The Route Sixty-Six diner, ironically located on 56th Street.
 New York.

 Wayne stared out through the long expanse of windows fronting the busy street.
-In spite of a punishing wind and beating rain, people flowed back and forth by the window in amazing numbers.
+In spite of the punishing wind and beating rain, people flowed back and forth by the window in amazing numbers.
 He was the restaurant’s sole customer.
-‘Late lunch,’ his new acquaintance had suggested, hours earlier.
+‘Late lunch,’ his new acquaintance had suggested hours earlier.

 The opening of an alley directly across the street attracted his eye.

 The alley was unusual, from what Wayne had seen so far in New York, in that it extended only halfway through the block and ended in a brick wall.
 Also, it appeared clean, well-lit, devoid of the usual collection of crumpled trash cans.
 A small white sign with black lettering was placed high up near where the walls met the sidewalk.
 It read simply, ‘Korea.’
 Just beneath were letters hand-done in red paint; ‘Alley of the Morning Calm.’

 Tiny Christmas Tree lights ran row upon row up and down along the bricks, twinkling brightly in the rain.
 A single business had been built into the wall at the end of the alley.
 A blue awning stretched across its top.
 In a window next to the door a malfunctioning neon sign occasionally blinked “Izumi Maru,” right above a crossed knife and fork.